 Saturday*: 8:45 a.m. to 12:15 p.m.

-*Saturdays are reserved for same-day, immediate care appointments.
-Walk-ins are not accepted; you must call ahead of your visit.
+*Saturdays are reserved for same-day, immediate care appointments for students only.
+Drop-ins are not accepted; you must call ahead of your visit.

-- Walk-ins are not accepted; you must call ahead of your visit.
+- Drop-ins are not accepted; you must call ahead of your visit.

 - The University Health Center is not an urgent care facility, meaning we offer limited same-day appointments for students with severe illnesses and injuries on a first come, first served basis.